Nooriya-Git/Pizza-Sales/README.md

 ## How to use this Repository
 - Clone the repository to your local machine.
 - Open the Pizza_sales_dashboard.xlsx file to interact with the dashboard and explore the insights.
-- Review the SQL queries in SQL_Queries.sql to understand how the data was processed and analyzed.
+- Review the SQL queries in SQL_Queries.pdf to understand how the data was processed and analyzed.

 ## Visual Dashboard Overview